-This solstice prayer invitation originated because the Native and Indigenous women leading the front line struggle to stop Line 3 asked Minnesota Interfaith Power & Light to organize an event that could engage people from all over Minnesota and beyond.
+This solstice prayer invitation originated in 2020 when the Native and Indigenous women leading the front line struggle to stop Line 3 asked Minnesota Interfaith Power & Light to organize an event that could engage people from all over Minnesota and beyond.
 This moment of solidarity and presence is particular to the solstice - a time that many traditions consider especially meaningful and that many of us mark as an opportunity to welcome the beauty and gentle possibility of winter darkness.

-Since those first prayers at the river, we have had an incredible year of resistance and building community.
-Thousands joined the movement during the summer of 2021, praying and learning and resisting together.
+Since those first prayers at the river, we have had incredible moments of praying and learning and resisting together.
 The energy of that movement continues and will deepen and grow in the years to come.
-We are hoping to make it an annual practice to gather on the solstice so that we can remember and reconnect with the water that gives us life.
+We have now made it an annual practice to gather on the solstice so that we can remember and reconnect with the water that gives us life.

-Some of you who are participating may be doing so as part of faith, religious, or spiritual community - perhaps even gathering outdoors with a group.
+Some of you who are participating may be doing so as part of faith, religious, or spiritual community-perhaps even gathering with a group.
 Others may be participating as individuals, who are nonetheless interconnected with the broader world of which we are all a part.
 You may be out in the world near a body of water, or settled inside a dwelling.